yedivanseven/slangmod/README.md

 - train your model with a choice of optimizers and learning-rate schedulers, employing early-stopping if you like;
 - monitor convergence and experiment on hyperparameters;
-- explore highly configurable text-generation algorithms like top-k, top-p or beam-search;
+- explore text-generation algorithms like top-k, top-p or beamsearch;
-- chat with your model.
+- and, finally, chat with your model.

 To that end, `slangmod` provides a command-line interface (CLI) with fine-grained configuration options on one hand, but also the raw building